-Culturally we’re getting better at partnering with faith-based orgs to drive social impact.
-I know, I know, indoctrination and brainwashing.
+Culturally we’re getting better at partnering with mission-based orgs to drive social impact.

-One, we’re starting to better understand the level of healthy impact faith-based orgs can have.
+One, we’re starting to better understand the level of healthy impact that mission-based orgs can have.
 It turns out they’re pretty damn good at delivering care and providing stability for marginalized people groups.
 The ones that aren’t crazy anyway.

-And two, we are discovering that many faith-based orgs are much more interested in simply providing care, rather than pushing an agenda.
+And two, we are discovering that many mission-based orgs are much more interested in simply providing care, rather than pushing an agenda.

 We’ve received a grant of $1.5 million from Lilly Endowment Inc. to conduct the new research project over the next 5 years.
 The goal is to experiment with strategies for 23- to 29-year-olds, with an adaptive and empathetic posture toward the complexities facing today’s post-college young adults.